Assess, Adapt and Sustain

 Internal Data Quality Assessment

-This consists of a systematic assessment of trends of the monthly number of births and deaths reported.
-The trends should be reviewed by the date of the events and the reporting.
-The review by date of the events allows for an understanding of seasonal patterns of events and the identification of inconsistencies and outliers.
-The review by date of report allows for an assessment of whether the field data collectors are continuously and consistently reporting into the system over time.
-A longer term (12 months or more) retrospective review of reporting by clusters also allows spotting clusters where data have not been consistently reported.
+This component consists of a systematic assessment of trends of the monthly number of reported births and deaths.
+Trends should be reviewed by the date of occurrence of events and the date of reporting.
+The review by date of occurrence of events allows for an understanding of seasonal patterns of events and the identification of inconsistencies and outliers.
+The review by date of reporting allows for an assessment of whether the field data collectors are continuously and consistently reporting into the system over time.
+A longer term (12 months or more) retrospective review of reporting by clusters can help identify areas where data have not been consistently reported.
 The internal data quality review will also examine reporting by administrative region or subnational areas of interest and the effects of any known natural disasters, conflicts or other crises.
-In addition to the assessment of the data reporting, consistency in the patterns of events reported and statistics generated should be examined.
-For example, examining the distribution of deaths by age can help assess whether specific age groups are under-reported, as commonly seen with stillbirths and neonatal deaths, and whether “age heaping” exists, meaning rounded ages are reported instead of exact ages.
-For verbal autopsy assessment, comparing the volume of deaths for which VA interviews are conducted to the total deaths reported into the system is essential.
+In addition, the consistency in the patterns of events reported and statistics generated should be examined.
+For example, examining the distribution of deaths by age can help identify under-reporting of specific age groups, particularly stillbirths and neonatal deaths, as well as detect “age heaping”, meaning rounded ages are reported instead of exact ages.
+For verbal autopsy assessment, it is essential to compare the number of deaths for which VA interviews are conducted to the total deaths reported into the system .
 Finally, an internal assessment will examine the plausibility of the mortality statistics generated from the data.

 External Data Assessment:

-This assessment consists of comparing the total number of events and statistics generated from the data to external existing data or known statistics, such as CRVS.
-A straightforward assessment is to compare the total number of annual births and deaths expected within the system based on known estimates of crude birth and death rates, such as from a population census or national surveys such as a Demographic and Health Surveys, and the total population of the sample in the SMSS.
-Such a comparison is useful to understand the possible level of completeness of events reporting.
-Another layer of assessment consists in comparing all-cause and cause-specific mortality rates by age, or childhood mortality rates with those from recent surveys or other existing systems that are known to produce accurate mortality estimates.
+This component consists of comparing the total number of events and the statistics generated from the data to external existing data or known statistics, such as CRVS.
+A straightforward approach is to compare the total number of annual births and deaths expected within the system based on known estimates of crude birth and death rates, such as from a population census or national surveys such as a Demographic and Health Surveys, and the total population under surveillance in the SMSS.
+This comparison provides an indication of the completeness of events reporting within the system.
+Another layer of assessment consists in comparing all-cause and cause-specific mortality rates by age, or childhood mortality rates with estimates from recent surveys or other existing data systems that are known to produce accurate mortality estimates.

 Primary Retrospective Data Collection: